-Ignatius arrived in Paris on February 2, 1528.
-He spent 7 years in Paris till 1535 [Au 84-86].
+Ignatius arrived in Paris on February 2, 1528.5 He spent 7 years in Paris till 1535 [Au 84-86].
 He initially stayed in Saint Jacques.
 He enrolled himself in the college of Montaigu to study grammar and humanities.
 At the age of 37 he again took up the study of Latin.
 He studied in this college almost one and half year.
 But the place was too far from the university and was highly inconvenient.
 Ignatius experienced poverty while studying.
 A Spanish friar advised him to go to Flanders during the summer vacation and ask the Spanish merchants for the financial help to carry him through the academic term [Au 76].
 Ignatius did this for three years, including a trip to London in the third year.
 Later the merchants themselves sent alms directly to him to Paris so he did not have to leave Paris.

-In October 1529, Ignatius shifted to the college of Sainte Barbe in Paris and began his philosophy.
+In October 1529, Ignatius shifted to the college of Sainte Barbe in Paris6 and began his philosophy.
 In March 1533, he received his Licentiate and in 1535 completed Master's in Arts.
-In 1533 he also began his course in theology.
-It is here the root of the first community of friends in the Lord emerged which will be the future Society of Jesus.
+In 1533 he also began his course in theology.7 It is here the root of the first community of friends in the Lord emerged which will be the future Society of Jesus.

 It all began when Ignatius at Sainte Barbe in 1529 began his master's in Arts under Juan Peña.
 It is here he met and shared quarters with Peter Faber and Francis Xavier who were much younger than he.
 Juan Peña placed Ignatius in the same room that of Faber and Xavier and ask Faber to help Ignatius in his studies.
-Xavier and Faber were 23 years old when they met Ignatius.
-Faber had a very pleasant personality and sweet nature.
+Xavier and Faber were 23 years old when they met Ignatius.8 Faber had a very pleasant personality and sweet nature.
 He was very friendly.
 In his village at Villaret in Savoy, he was a shepherd boy.
 In spite of his simple family background, Faber had good training in the Latin and Greek classics under his tutor named Pierre Velliard like Claude Jay who later became the companion.
-At the age of 12, Faber felt a call to holiness
+At the age of 12, Faber felt a call to holiness and made a vow of chastity and decided to become a priest.
+He began his studies in Paris in 1525.
+By 1529 he already had BA and licenciate and had shared room with Xavier for three and half years.
+Both were good friends.9

-&lt;sup>5Epp I, 74.
+5Epp I, 74.
 We know this date from the letter of Ignatius to Ines Pascual written on March 3rd 1528 saying he arrived in the city of Paris on 2nd February 1528 where he is studying until the Lord orders him to do other thing.

-&lt;sup>6SCHURHAMMER, G., Francisco Javier.
+6SCHURHAMMER, G., Francisco Javier.
 Su vida y su tiempo I, Mensajero, Bilbao 1992, 103.

-&lt;sup>7BANGERT, W., A History of the Society of Jesus, The Institute of Jesuit Sources, Saint Louis 1986, 14.
+7BANGERT, W., A History of the Society of Jesus, The Institute of Jesuit Sources, Saint Louis 1986, 14.
+8Ibid., 15.